karthedew/coinbase-login/backend/README.md

 # Coinbase Login - Backend

-This is the backend server with REST API and GraphQL for the GitCrypto project.
+This is the backend server for the Coinbase login example with a REST API handling the Coinbase authorization and GraphQL implementing server authentication using JWT.

 ## Dependencies